 Environmental screening of gamma radiation consists of detecting weak nuisance and anomaly signal in the presence of strong and highly varying background.
 In a typical scenario, a mobile detector-spectrometer continuously measures gamma radiation spectra in short, e.g., one-second, signal acquisition intervals.
 The measurement data is a 2D matrix, where one dimension is gamma ray energy, and the other dimension is the number of measurements or total time.
 In principle, gamma radiation sources can be detected and identified from the measured data by their unique spectral lines.
 Detecting sources from data measured in a search scenario is difficult due to the highly varying background because of naturally occurring radioactive material (NORM), and low signal-to-noise ratio (S/N) of spectral signal measured during one-second acquisition intervals.
-The objective of this work is to explore unsupervised machine learning (ML) algorithms for development of a digital twin of gamma radiation background, and for detection and identification of weak nuisances and anomalies events in the presence of highly fluctuating background.
+The objective of this work is to explore unsupervised machine learning (ML) algorithms for detection and identification of weak nuisances and anomalies events in the presence of highly fluctuating background.
+The challenge is that spectral lines of isotopes are difficult to observe in one-second measurements.
+Averaging over the entire measurement campaign data set reveals spectral lines of most common background isotopes.
+Spectral lines of orphan sources, which might appear only in a few measurements during the campaign, will be washed out if averaging is performed over the entire measurement data set.
+The approach we have explored consists of extracting one-second measurements containing weak spectral features through data clustering.
+Averaging one-second spectra in a cluster should reveal the presence of anomaly sources.
+We created two ML models using K-means clustering and Neural Network Self-organizing Map (SOM).
+Performance of these ML models was benchmarked using search data.
+One data set contained Cs source, and another dataset contained I source.